cmoralesmx/cmoralesmx.github.io/_posts/2020-11-21-legion-5P-hdmi-out-with-hybrid-graphics.md

 {% endhighlight %}
 </div>

-I checked the Nvidia developer forum and the manjaro forum, luckly the [solution]((https://forums.developer.nvidia.com/t/ryzen-7-gtx-1660ti-blank-screen-on-external-outputs-in-hybrid-graphics-mode/157800/4)) was already known and a [patch](https://patchwork.kernel.org/project/linux-arm-kernel/patch/20200513133245.6408-5-m.szyprowski@samsung.com/) was available for the kernel.
+I checked the Nvidia developer forum and the Manjaro forum, luckily the [solution]((https://forums.developer.nvidia.com/t/ryzen-7-gtx-1660ti-blank-screen-on-external-outputs-in-hybrid-graphics-mode/157800/4)) was already known and a [patch](https://patchwork.kernel.org/project/linux-arm-kernel/patch/20200513133245.6408-5-m.szyprowski@samsung.com/) was available for the kernel.
 After checking if the patch was already applied to Manjaro or upstream latest